MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

         }
     }

-# UPDATE: Feature to perform search for multiple models using multiple search parameters added.
+## UPDATE4: Feature to perform search for multiple models using multiple search parameters added.

 Try FindAll (IEnumerable\<ISearchParameter\> searchParameter) method.

-# UPDATE: Added Exception Middleware.
+## UPDATE5: Added Exception Middleware.

 Middleware type: IExceptionFiter type

-# UPDATE: Added Support for IActionResult for controller.
+## UPDATE6: Added Support for IActionResult for controller.

 So, Now we have support for IActionResult and actual object return types.
 Use conditional compiler constant: MODEL_USEACTION

-# UPDATE: Feature: Choose database at model level.
+## UPDATE7: Feature: Choose database at model level.

 To Use SQLServer:
 1. define constant: MODEL_CONNECTSQLSERVER